luanon404/awChromium/README.md

 - Google vs this project: 😁😁😁
 - Me vs this project: 👁️👄👁️
 - Do not convert Java classes to Kotlin with '@JNINamespace' annotation (maybe that annotation only see Java class but Kotlin not).
-- Do not remove functions with 'CalledByNative' annotation.
+- Do not remove functions with '@CalledByNative' annotation.

 # Goal